minodisk/gulp-css-url/README.md

 Default: `'relative'`

 The mode of transform.
-When `'absolute'` is specified, this plugin transform the path of url to absolute.
+When `'absolute'` is specified, this plugin transforms the path of url to absolute.

 #### options.base